Is Epilepsy A Disability: Facts & Facets To Know

 - Generalized tonic-clonic

-- The patient loses consciousness and immediately collapses
+- First, the patient loses consciousness and could collapse

-- The unconscious state follows body stiffening, also called the ‘tonic’ phase
+- Second, the patient experiences body stiffening, called the “tonic” phase

-Anyone suffering from grand-mal seizures would experience accidents and injuries like tongue biting & urinary incontinence.
+It is important to note that anyone suffering a grand-mal seizure can experience accidents and injuries like tongue biting & urinary incontinence.

 The main symptoms include: